Cantareus apertus: Distribution

 This species is already established in the United States, and is considered to represent a potentially serious threat as a pest, an invasive species which could negatively affect agriculture, natural ecosystems, human health or commerce.
 Therefore, it has been suggested that this species be given top national quarantine significance in the USA.

 Description

-The shell has periostracum which is olive green in colour.
+The shell has a periostracum which is olive green in colour.
 The last whorl is much larger than the others.

 The width of the shell is 22–28 mm.; the height of the shell is also 22–28 mm.

 Ecology

 Cantareus apertus inhabits Mediterranean shrublands, near cultivated fields, gardens.
 In Gavdos (Greece) also in woodland spreading on recently abandoned cultivated fields, more rarely in natural habitats.

 In Crete this species is active for 3–4 months after the first rainfalls in October.
 It aestivates buried relatively deep in the soil.
 In hot, dry weather, it burrows three to six inches into the ground and becomes dormant until rain softens the soil.
 A white convex epiphragm is created for aestivation.

 This species of snail makes and uses love darts.